 Vacation Bible School

-You’ll explore the caves of the Underground Church, meet the Apostle Paul, create cool Bible-time projects, experience thrilling real-life dramas, play high-energy games, sample tasty snacks, and hear unforgettable music.
-Plus, you’ll meet lots of new friends!
+We explored the caves of the Underground Church, met the Apostle Paul, created cool Bible-time projects, experienced thrilling real-life dramas, played high-energy games, sampled tasty snacks, and heard unforgettable music.
+Plus, we met lots of new friends!